A Small Number of People Developed This Rare Blood Disorder After Getting a COVID Vaccine—Here's What to Know

 However, Gregory Michael, MD, a 56-year-old Miami Beach obstetrician, who developed symptoms of the blood disorder three days after receiving the Pfizer-BioNTech vaccine in January, died from a brain hemorrhage.

-In a prepared statement obtained by Health, Pfizer said it is aware of cases of thrombocytopenia in vaccine recipients and is collecting information to share with the FDA.
+In a prepared statement obtained by Health in February, Pfizer said it is aware of cases of thrombocytopenia in vaccine recipients and is collecting information to share with the FDA.
 "However, at this time, we have not been able to establish a causal association with our vaccine," the company stated.
 Pfizer further noted that is closely monitoring all adverse events

-A Moderna spokesperson says the company continuously monitors the safety of its vaccine and shares safety information with regulators, noting that the rate of thrombocytopenia is well below the expected number of such events.
+A Moderna spokesperson noted that the company continuously monitors the safety of its vaccine and shares safety information with regulators, adding that the rate of thrombocytopenia is well below the expected number of such events.

-An FDA spokesperson contacted by Health said the agency "continues to investigate and assess the reported cases of thrombocytopenia, and we will update the public as we learn more about these events."
+An FDA spokesperson contacted by Health in February said the agency "continues to investigate and assess the reported cases of thrombocytopenia, and we will update the public as we learn more about these events."

 Should you be worried about getting the vaccine?